protontypes/open-sustainable-technology/README.md

 - [CPU Energy Meter](https://github.com/sosy-lab/cpu-energy-meter) - A Linux tool that allows to monitor power consumption of Intel CPUs at fine time intervals.
 - [PowerAPI](https://github.com/powerapi-ng/powerapi) - A middleware toolkit for building software-defined power meters.
 - [GreenFrame](https://github.com/marmelab/greenframe-cli) - A tool to measure the carbon footprint of a user scenario on a given website application.
 GreenFrame is able to measure CPU, memory and network usage of Docker or Kubernetes containers.
 By measuring resource consumption of dockerized E2E tests, GreenFrame allows to compare the consumption of an app between its different versions.
-- [ecometer](https://gitlab.com/ecoconceptionweb/ecometer) - Loads websites, compute metrics (from network activity, loaded payloads and the web page), and uses them to assess the website's ecodesign maturity based on a list of best practices.
 - [patch-node](https://github.com/patch-technology/patch-node) - The road to global carbon-neutrality will be through programmatic compensation.
 - [co2.js](https://github.com/thegreenwebfoundation/co2.js) - A npm module for accessing the green web API, and estimating the carbon emissions from using digital services.
 - [nvidia-co2](https://github.com/kylemcdonald/nvidia-co2) - Adds gCO2eq emissions to nvidia-smi.